-- When cooked, remove from the oven and place all the roasted veg in a slow cooker (or very large saucepan).
+- When the vegetables are roasted, remove from the oven and place in a slow cooker (or very large saucepan).

 - Add enough water to cover the vegetables by about 4 to 5 cm (1½ to 2 inches).

-- Slow-cook on maximum for about 3 hours (or slight simmer on the hob for about 2 to 3 hours).
+- Slow-cook on maximum for about 3 hours (or slight simmer on the hob for 2 to 3 hours).